Could your profile picture be hurting your career?

 What Can You Do?

-Invest in yourself and your career with a headshot done by a professional photographer.
+Invest in yourself and your career with a headshot done by a professional.
 A professional headshot photographer knows how to pose you and bring out your best in a headshot.
-This increases your likelihood of landing that interview, gives a positive first impression, and shows employers/customers that you value yourself and your career.
+This can increase your likelihood of landing that interview, gives a positive first impression, and shows employers/customers that you value yourself and your career.